John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # Install the VcXsrv Windows X Server
      #     https://sourceforge.net/projects/vcxsrv/

-     # Setup VcXsrv following video below stopping around the 5:17 mark since the rest will be covered below using
+     # Setup VcXsrv following the video below stopping around the 5:17 mark since the rest will be covered below using
      #   the shorter export DISPLAY command given by Comment 190 on the stackoverflow website.

      # Also, the XLaunch file talked about in the video does not need to be edited since < DisableAC = "True" > is sufficient